readysettech/docs-old/docs/guides/intro.md

 ## How does ReadySet work?

 Based on years of dataflow research at MIT[^1], ReadySet stores the results of queries in-memory and automatically keeps queries up-to-date as the underlying database changes.
 When the cache gets too full, ReadySet dynamically chooses which rows to evict.
-ReadySet can do this automatically because it listens to your database's replication logs.
+ReadySet can do this automatically because it listens to your database's replication stream.

 This means: